-This policy outlines the conditions under which individuals are authorized to use a UAS, including aircraft and supporting equipment that together weigh .55 lbs. or more.
+This policy outlines the conditions under which individuals are authorized to use a UAS, including aircraft and supporting equipment.
 It authorizes the use of UAS by University students, University employees, and third parties sponsored by the University.
 Under this policy, flights can occur on campus, off campus for a valid University purpose, and by student hobbyists in designated areas on campus.
 All UAS flights must have University approval as specified in the procedures section of the policy.
-The Illinois State University Environmental Health and Safety Office is the point of contact for approvals of UAS operations. https://policy.illinoisstate.edu/facilities/6-1-40.shtml
+The Illinois State University Risk Management Office is the point of contact for approvals of UAS operations. https://policy.illinoisstate.edu/facilities/6-1-40/